panphora/hyperclay-local/FOLDER_SYNC_FINAL_WORKING.md

 3. ✅ **Disk layout** - Stores files in nested directories matching folder structure
 4. ✅ **Local filesystem** - Updates all client functions to handle subdirectories
 5. ✅ **State tracking** - Sync queue and checks use full paths as keys
+6. ✅ **Cross-platform paths** - Use upath for consistent forward slashes
+7. ✅ **Max depth enforcement** - Limit to 5 levels on both server and client
+8. ✅ **No backup cleanup** - Backups accumulate, users manage manually

 ---